 By now traffic is rare and the place has a wilder feel with rocks and little vegetation of consequence beyond grass but the road is wide.
 This is not the ribbon-like series of hairpin bends found on Luz Ardiden nor the woodland intimacy of the Soulor, it’s an open cathedral.
 This brings a relentless feel, you can always see where you are going.
 There is not a bend ahead to aim and you can often see what is coming for the next ten minutes.

 Finally the end of the valley is reached and you can see the road picking its way up to the pass.
 Either this is a welcome sight or it prompts panic because the steep gradient is visible in profile.
-The final ramps are steep and the sombre rock leaves the impression of a hard place.
+The last ramps are steep and the sombre rock leaves the impression of a hard place.

 If you’ve climbed up then it’s time to expend the accumulated potential energy.
 The wide road lends itself to a fast descent on both sides.
 This video clip shows the return to Luz.